'Dramatic increase' in drivers with expired licences, police say | CBC News

 "We're also seeing an increase in people not being correctly licensed — in the fact that they haven't renewed their licence."

-The Ontario government has stopped mailing out paper renewal notices for driver's licences, licence plate stickers, and health cards that expire on or after March 1, 2022, except to specific groups.
+The Ontario government has stopped mailing out paper renewal notices for driver's licences, licence plate stickers, and health cards that expired on or after March 1, 2022, except to specific groups.

+Last year, the province also scrapped fees for licence plate renewals — but people still need to renew their plates.

 Last Wednesday, Ottawa police conducted the third in a series of blitzes to catch drivers with expired licences and plates.
 In less than three hours, officers handed out 54 tickets, including 38 for having expired plates and two for driving without a valid licence.